Crohn’s and Colitis: More Serious than Poop Jokes

 Misconceptions about IBD: Are Patients Part of the Problem?

 IBD is no laughing matter.
 It’s serious and people without it can’t understand that if the only thing we talk about is poop.
-I see IBD Facebook groups and pages, Twitter and Instagram accounts, and personal blogs focusing on these things, and just these things, way too often.
+I see IBD Facebook groups and pages, Twitter and Instagram accounts, and personal blogs focusing on these things, and ONLY these things, way too often.
 When we do this we are sending people the wrong message.
 We are basically telling them to associate our disease with IBS, the flu, or food poisoning.
 If the people who are living with Inflammatory Bowel Disease do nothing more than create stupid bathroom humor accounts then we have no one to blame but ourselves when others in our lives don’t get it.

 So many complain that people do not understand how serious IBD is but they can’t understand if you are unable to talk about it correctly.
 Instead of focusing on bathroom humor focus on the why.
 Why is because of disease.
 It’s because of inflammation and what that inflammation is capable of doing.